 The short version: file your claim in Small Claims Division of the District Court, serve the defendant, and prepare your evidence for the hearing.
-You can claim up to $7,000.
-Get the official forms free from courts.mi.gov.
+Get the official forms free from courts.mi.gov — and get the current claim limit from the court too, because we are still verifying ours.

 What Forms Do You Need in Michigan?